Navigating Immigration Law · · 17 min read

 4. Include Fee with Your Submission: Securely attach your fee form to your submission package to avoid any loss during processing.

 5. Double-Check Your Application: Before sending, review all documents, including the fee form, to confirm completeness and accuracy.
-Statistics show that often stem from incorrect submissions of the adjustment of status filing fee, highlighting the need for accuracy in this process.
+Statistics show that errors often stem from incorrect submissions of the adjustment of status application, highlighting the need for accuracy in this process.

 6. Keep Records: Make copies of your submission and fee form for your records.
 This will be helpful for any follow-up on your submission status.

 By integrating these steps, you can significantly reduce the chances of delays or rejections due to financial issues.
-As Luke Niermann points out, "These regular fee changes mean that anyone filing an application with USCIS must pay close attention to the fee requirements and the particular category under which they are filing."
-Real-life examples reveal that common mistakes include using the wrong payment method or submitting outdated forms, leading to unnecessary complications.
+As Luke Niermann points out, "These regular fee changes mean that anyone filing an application with USCIS must stay informed about the particular category under which they are filing."
+Real-life examples reveal that mistakes or submitting outdated forms lead to unnecessary complications.

 Each box represents a step you need to follow to ensure your filing fee is correct.
 Follow the arrows to see the order in which you should complete these steps.